-At a recent mediation concerning a real estate dispute, counsel for the plaintiff showed up wearing tennis togs; shorts, tennis shirt and sneaks.
+At a recent mediation concerning a real estate dispute, counsel for the plaintiff showed up wearing tennis togs; shorts, tennis shirt, and sneaks.
 I kid you not!
 I bit my lip and said nothing.
 Coming from a background of the very traditional Philadelphia Bar Association, I found this astonishing.
-Having lived here in south Florida for over twenty years now, I still find it
+Having lived here in south Florida for over twenty years now, I still find it hard to understand.

-Recognizing the more relaxed atmosphere of the practice of law here in Florida, I posit the question: Should fashion make a difference in the courtroom or mediation scenario?
+Recognizing the more relaxed atmosphere of the Florida Bar, I posit the question: Should fashion make a difference in the courtroom or mediation scenario?

 My answer – Yes!

-A couple of examples for you to think about: A recent mediation dealt with a serious personal injury case.
-The Plaintiff was a professional woman who appeared as a professional would be expected, a beautifully tailored suit, hair styled, etc. Also present was the adjuster for the defendant who was clearly impressed with Plaintiff’s demeanor, appearance and articulation of her case.
+An example for you to think about: A recent mediation dealt with a serious personal-injury case.
+The Plaintiff was a professional woman who appeared as one would expect of a professional, a beautifully tailored suit, hair styled, etc. Also present was the adjuster for the defendant who was clearly impressed with Plaintiff’s demeanor, appearance and articulation of her case.
 I am certain this went a long way towards the eventual high six-figure settlement.
 The adjuster and defense counsel appraised how a jury or judge would be impressed by the credibility of this witness.
 You can conjure a dozen scenarios if you flipped the facts.